AnachronicNomad/github_examples/README.md

 repo for live demo of github stuff

 add three bullet points about our goals
-* go through the workflow
+* go through the workflow for our group
-* show the capabilities
+* show the capabilities of GitHub
-* show the simplicity
+* show the simplicity of GitHub
+* work in the command line (ie, terminal)